opensas/BackboneBootstrap/README.md

 BackboneBootstrap
 =================

-Basic Backbone application using Twitter Bootstrap to use as a skeleton
+Basic Backbone application using Twitter Bootstrap to use as a skeleton for new applications.